-Also interested in Mac hacks, tweaks, and themes as well as Mac and Hackintosh case mods?
+Also enjoy Mac hacks, tweaks, and themes as well as Mac and Hackintosh case mods?
 Visit MacHacks.com.

 Want to share Hackintosh.com or save a link for future reading?
 Options to